-Procol Harum’s ninth album, the prosaically titled ‘Procol’s Ninth’, is hugely disliked by some fans.
+Procol Harum’s 1975 album, ‘Procol’s Ninth’, is hugely disliked by some fans.
 A far cry from the pomp, adventure and bombast of their early work, it took them in more of a pop-rock direction under the influence of producers Jerry Leiber & Mike Stoller.
 Against the band’s wishes, the record included covers of Leiber/Stoller’s ‘I Keep Forgetting’ and The Beatles’ classic ‘Eight Days A Week’.
 Although, in many ways, it remains a true oddity within the Procol canon, its an album to which time has actually been very kind, sounding better decades on. …And regardless of what you may have thought of the original LP, the two discs’ worth of live material appended to the Esoteric Records deluxe reissue in 2018 created a fine package.

 The follow-up to ‘Procol’s Ninth’, 1977’s ‘Something Magic’ injects a lot more of the expected musical grandiosity – thanks in no small part to the record being partly self-produced – but often sounds very much like an album that was headed for commercial failure, released as it was in the face of the punk and new wave movements.
 The band forged ahead and, regardless of changing fashions, created an album that’s much truer to themselves than ‘Procol’s Ninth’ ever had been.
 Within the original album’s forty minutes, you’ll find a couple of punchy rockers rubbing shoulders with atmospheric ballad-oriented fare and, on the second side, a musical suite concerning the life cycle of a worm and a tree.
 If there was anything more anti-punk in ’77, anyone has surely yet to find it.
 It’s almost as if Procol understood there were only a few grains left in their hourglass and if they had to go, they certainly weren’t going to compromise.